usnistgov/git-novice-MSE/_episodes/04-changes.md

 > > ~~~
 > > {: .language-bash}
 > > ~~~
-> > Maybe I should start with a base on Venus.
+> > Maybe we should consider materials on Venus.
 > > ~~~
 > > {: .output}
 > > ~~~